Configuring Open WebUI for AI Interaction

 - ›

-Manage functions functions.
+Manage functions.
 Enable or disable functions.
 Globally enable or disable functions.
 Import and export functions.
 Change valves settings.

 5.1.4 Creating user accounts #